Do you know one of the best ways to engage prospects and build brand awareness? By using the power of video marketing.

-Informative guides, product demonstrations and interesting thought pieces are likely to do really well online as they are great at engaging your audience and making them think.
+Informative guides, product demonstrations, and interesting thought pieces are likely to do well online as they are great at engaging your audience and making them think.

-For so-called “inspirational videos”, your job is to capture breathtaking views, change lives, play with emotions, reveal awe-inspiring moments, and produce motivational content designed to fire people up.
+For so-called “inspirational videos,” your job is to capture breathtaking views, change lives, play with emotions, reveal awe-inspiring moments, and produce motivational content to fire people up.

-In this category, you’re trying to get people to laugh or smile.
+You’re trying to get people to laugh or smile in this category.

-Your content should intrigue them to investigate your brand further and create a positive experience that they’ll then associate with your brand or product in the future.
+Your content should intrigue them to investigate your brand further and create a positive experience they associate with your brand or product.
+Like this example from Dollar Shave Club:

-Trialing content from each category will help you find your feet, as well as gain audience insight.
+Trialing content from each category helps you find your feet and gain audience insight.

-As time goes on, you’ll develop a stronger understanding of what type of video content works and what doesn’t.
+As time passes, you’ll better understand what type of video content works and what doesn’t.

 Trust me, if your audience wants a different type of video, they’ll ask for it.